uesseu/ninwavelets/README.md

 if wave length or parameters is not changed every time.
 Further more, making numpy array or cupy arry takes much time.
 And so, it memorizes wavelets after cwt.
+Because it remembers wavelets based on id of python object, frequency array should be contained in a python object.

 This is the bad example